dradtke/blog/content/post/gtk-giphy.md

 `search_random_cb` method, and the action is registered to the window.

 Note the use of `Variant` and `VariantType` in this code.
-Because Vala compiles to C; and in particular, compiles to GObject-based C; action parameters are provided as a [Variant][variant].
+Because Vala compiles to C; and in particular, GObject-based C; action parameters are provided as a [Variant][variant].
 When we define the action, we tell GLib that its parameter should be a `Variant` that contains a string value, and in the callback, we take a single value of type `Variant?`.
 The additional question mark simply means that it's a *nullable* value.